JJ/hoborg/text/text.md

 finish the dream I was dreaming when I heard a second explosion and started to see what looked like the whole roustabout crew running to both ends of the ship.
-Some of them were pointing up and above, a bit to the left, "fore and port", somebody was yelling.
+Some of them were pointing up and above, a bit to the left, "fore and port," somebody was yelling.

 It was difficult to make out, but a few hundred of feet in that direction was an airship.
 It was mostly painted in blue, sky blue but